containers/podman/docs/source/markdown/podman.1.md

 When Podman runs in rootless mode, the file `$HOME/.config/containers/mounts.conf` overrides the default if it exists.
 For details, see containers-mounts.conf(5).

-**policy.json** (`/etc/containers/policy.json`)
+**policy.json** (`/etc/containers/policy.json`, `$HOME/.config/containers/policy.json`)

 Signature verification policy files are used to specify policy, e.g. trusted keys, applicable when deciding whether to accept an image, or individual signatures of that image, as valid.
+For details, see containers-policy.json(5).

 **registries.conf** (`/etc/containers/registries.conf`, `$HOME/.config/containers/registries.conf`)